sdelaughter/SmartHome/README.txt

 I initially created it as a project for my graduate course on Distributed Operating Systems at the University of Massachusetts Amherst.

-Three versions are currently included, each from a different assigment.
+Three distinct versions are currently included, each from a different assigment.
 Each version has its own unique set of features.
 In general, newer versions are more reliable and feature-rich than older ones, but some event-ordering features were removed between v0.2 and v0.3.
 The original assignments are also included with each version as PDFs.